Tiara Andini: Early life and education

 Tiara Andini was born with the name Tiara Anugrah Eka Setyo Andini on 23 September 2001, in Patrang District, Jember Regency, and the eldest of three children, from couple Nugroho Ediyono Deddy and Sari Yoshida Setyoastri.
 Tiara Andini has a younger sister named Aurelia Anugrah and a younger brother named Holland Mauricio.
 Her mother is of Dutch and Japanese descent, whereas her father is Javanese.
 Her family is muslim.
 Both of her parents work in the arts as musicians: Tiara's father is a music arranger while Tiara's mother is a singer.

 Due to her family's musical background, Tiara Andini was introduced to the world of music from a young age by frequently playing songs by Melly Goeslaw and Titi DJ.
-Tiara Andini has been interested in singing since when she was in kindergarten.
+Tiara Andini has been interested in singing since she was in kindergarten.
 When she was in the 5th grade, she took vocal lessons and was directed by her vocal teacher to become a festival singer.
 Tiara Andini also knew various genres of music from Kroncong to Mandarin Chinese music.
-In her school days, her friends did not support Tiara's decision to become a singer and underestimated her talent in singing.
-Since childhood, Tiara Andini has joined and is an active member of the Jember Fashion Carnaval as a child model who has studied the art of modeling.
+In her school days, her friends did not support Tiara Andini's decision to become a singer and underestimated her talent in singing.
+Since childhood, Tiara Andini has joined.
+She is an active member of the Jember Fashion Carnaval as a child model who has studied the art of modelling.
 Tiara Andini also was involved in the Jember Indonesian Paskibraka Troops.

 Tiara Andini attended elementary school at SD Al-Furqan Jember from 2008 to 2014.
-After that, Tiara continued her education at SMP Negeri 3 Jember and in 2017, Tiara Andini continued her education at SMA Muhammadiyah 3 Jember majoring in natural science.
-Tiara's parents enrolled her in an Islamic school so that, although she worked in the arts, Tiara Andini would have a strong religious education.
+After that, Tiara Andini continued her education at SMP Negeri 3 Jember, and in 2017, Tiara Andini continued her education at SMA Muhammadiyah 3 Jember, majoring in natural science.
+Tiara Andini's parents enrolled her in an Islamic school so that, although she worked in the arts, Tiara Andini would have a strong religious education.
 When she was in high school, Tiara Andini was actively involved in extra-curricular music activities under the direction of Danial Soemba.

 Career

 2017 - 2018: Early career

-Early in her career, Tiara Andini often participates in local-scale singing talent contests.
+Early in her career, Tiara Andini often participated in local-scale singing talent contests.
 Tiara Andini was a known finalist of Bintang Radio Indonesia and Asean RRI Jember in 2017.